sonod4/Metrology/README.md

 The function matrix_exp of torch is advised.

 ### Use of auxiliary spaces
-If the model work on more than 1 system(i.e. 2 systems), they can implemented in the following way.
+If the model work on more than 1 system(i.e. 2 systems), it can be implemented in the following way.
 1) Specify the ```self.dK``` and ```self.entanglement_n``` variables.
 **Note**: These two variables can be in general not specified.
 If they are specified, and ```self.dK```$\neq 0$, then the code automatically sample over both spaces.
 2) The ```__call__``` function has to output some kind of unitary **on the tensor space** $H\otimes K$.
 For example interesting cases are $U' \equiv U\otimes \mathbb{I}$, or $U"\equiv U \otimes U$.